wonderfulspam/aoc2020/README.md

 ### High-priority

+* [x] Optimize for legibility and communication of intent rather than absolute speed
 * [ ] Terminal UI for choosing a desired solution using Crossterm/Termion/something else
 * [ ] Use traits to define solutions, create clean abstractions
 * [ ] Don't copy-paste reusable parts from previous days, refactor into module instead